 If you want to take advantage of FamilySearch hints, but this all seems a bit difficult, then you might consider utilizing the next option instead.

-RootsFinder is a new, free online family tree program.
-We really like it and wrote all about it recently in this article.
+RootsFinder is a new, free online family tree program (owned by Findmypast as of early 2019).
+We really like it and wrote all about it in this article.
 If you’re looking for a powerful, nicely designed family tree program we suggest that you check it out.

 One of the nicest things about the program is that you can receive hints from a variety of sources when you upload your tree.
 Unlike all of the other options in this article RootsFinder does not pull hints from its own databases – but instead provides them from outside sources.